-North Park Theological Seminary collaborates with Midwest Development Network (MDN) to provide a variety of psychological and personality assessments.
-Together with the church, we recognize the need for wholeness and health while serving in vocational ministry.
-We hope this process will help all our students journey toward greater awareness and personal formation regardless of where their vocational path may lead them.
+North Park Theological Seminary partners with Midwest Ministry Development (MMD) to provide a variety of assessments which help to evaluate students' psychological readiness for ministry.
+Together with the church, we recognize the need for wholeness and health while serving in vocational ministry and hope this process will help all our students start or continue down this path in anticipation of where their Seminary education may lead.